 Large trucks pose a great danger when they are involved in motor vehicle collisions.
-If you or a loved one were involved in a collision involving a large truck, you could be entitled to compensation from the liable party.
+If you or a loved one was involved in a collision with a large truck, you could be entitled to compensation from the liable party.

 Large Trucks Pose Unique Dangers on the Road